0xPolygonHermez/zkevm-node/docs/sequencer.md

 ### Ready manager

 The purpose of this component is to provide txs to the `finalizer` as soon as it has finished executing the transaction that is WIP.
-Ideally the order in which this txs will be sent should:
+Ideally the order in which this txs will be picked up by the executor will:

 - Maximize the hit ratio
 - Maximize fees

 In other words the performance of this component can be evaluated from these points of view:

-- Response time
+- Response time:
 - Accuracy

 This factors can ofthe be opposed, a trade off.
 To ilustrate this let's see two examples of possible strategies: